Eventscore/Eventscore-server/README.md

 ## Required Dependencies (change for server)
 - node.js
-- brew
+- brew ?
-- Xcode
-- Watchman (brew install watchman)
+- Watchman (brew install watchman) ?
-- React Native (npm install -g react-native-cli)

-## Setup Instructions (only need to complete once) (change for server)
+## Setup Instructions (only need to complete once)

 - npm install
-- git remote add upstream https://github.com/Eventscore/Eventscore.git
+- git remote add upstream https://github.com/Eventscore/Eventscore-server.git
+- create a file called '.env' under the root directory that includes the information in the '.env.example' file and fill in your API keys
+- when testing ensure your Client EventScore repo is pointed to the correct location.
+Use localhose for testing, but ensure you make sure you change it back to the heroku link after it is pushed up.
+This is currently in Eventscore/app/lip/api.js

-## Start Instructions (change for server)
+## Start Instructions
-- In xCode open Eventscore/ios/Eventscore.xcodeproj to view the app
 - npm start
-- Hit the play button

 ## Requirements (change for server)